jnormile/research-notebook/content/posts/future.md

 - A containerized runtime environment powered by Docker that is equipped with a Rust installation and any related dependencies required by the various hands-on activities presented by the webpage

 Of course, each of these components functioning in isolation would amount to very little, so there's also a need for a server facilitating the numerous requests for data made between these entities.

+This is, in hopefully fewer words than it takes to bore a reader, the **why, how, and what** behind `playbook` and its envisioned future.
+But it's worth mentioning--for *particularly* invested readers, I suppose--that `playbook` already has something of a *past* as well.

+Over the past couple of months, I've labored over a couple of prototypes that aim to demonstrate the feasibility of the proposed project, as well as address some of the most glaring gaps in my technical knowledge and capabilities.
+One of those prototypes and the resultant experimentation of its capabilities is already detailed in [this post](https://jnormile.github.io/research-notebook/posts/experiment/), so if you're interested in the work that went into building a simplistic containerized runtime environment for running user-provided Rust code, then I'll kindly direct your attention there so as to avoid repeating myself within this medium.

+On the other hand, I've yet to discuss the other, arguably more important prototype that I've been at work developing alongside a faculty advisor in my undergraduate program.